Harshada Khanvilkar

 Harshada Khanvilkar (born 2 July 1973) is an Indian television, film actress, producer and costume designer.
 She known for her role in Pudhcha Paaul as Akkasaheb, in Rang Majha Vegla as Saundarya Inamdar and in Lakshmi Niwas as Lakshmi Dalvi.

 Career

 Harshada completed her study IES King George School and Kirti M. Doongursee College.
 She quit her law course to pursue acting.
 Harshada started her career with the Hindi serial Dard, which ran on Doordarshan in the 1990s.
 In 1999, she landed a role in Aabhalmaya.
 She is also a costume designer she did many costumes designs for shows.

 Thereafter, she acted in many serials such as Gurukul, Oon Paaus, Kalat Nakalat, Astitva...Ek Prem Kahani, Damini, Maziya Priyala Preet Kalena, etc. In 2011, she bagged a role in Pudhcha Paaul as Akkasaheb.
 She also appeared in Bigg Boss Marathi 1 as guest.
 In 2019, she played an Inspector role in Ghadge & Suun.
 She also appeared in Rang Majha Vegla as Saundarya Inamdar.
 She had the role of Vasundhara in Sukh Mhanje Nakki Kay Asta! and also another role in Mulgi Pasant Aahe!.

+Personal life

+Khanvilkar has never married.
+She has stated in interviews that she chose to remain unmarried and has spoken publicly about her decision.
+She later adopted her sister's son, whom she has raised as her own.